Silicon Valley: Role of Stanford University

-Stanford University, its affiliates, and graduates have played a major role in the development of this area.
-A very powerful sense of regional solidarity accompanied the rise of Silicon Valley.
+Stanford University, its affiliates, and graduates have played a major role in the development of the culture of collaboration among high-tech companies.
+A powerful sense of regional solidarity shaped the outlook of inventors and engineers in California; contrasting markedly from the insular and competitive environment of engineering firms on the East Coast of the United States.
 From the 1890s, Stanford University's leaders saw its mission as service to the (American) West and shaped the school accordingly.
 At the same time, the perceived exploitation of the West at the hands of eastern interests fueled booster-like attempts to build self-sufficient local industry.
-Thus regionalism helped align Stanford's interests with those of the area's high-tech firms for the first fifty years of Silicon Valley's development.
+Thus regionalism helped align Stanford's interests with those of the area's high-tech firms.